rybafish/rybafish.github.io/index.md

 {% include youtube.html id="7dm4MtOXavc" %}

-### Beta testing
-Currently the project going through major changes.
-If you are able/willing to support the project by using beta versions, please contact me by email rybafishcharts@gmail.com.
-I will provide the details on recent changes and where the potential issues might be experienced.

 ### Download
 No installation required, just unzip it wherever you are planning to use it.